-This post outlines why buying a used wedding gown is a great idea for budget-savvy brides!
-See more wedding budget tips on The Budget Savvy Bride.
+This post outlines why buying a used wedding dress is a great idea for budget-savvy brides!
+See all of our wedding budget tips we've shared here on The Budget Savvy Bride.

 Wedding Budget Tip #17: